 The writings of Flavius Josephus are not just relied upon for interpreting events at Masada.
 Indeed, his works are frequently used as the launching point for many archaeological investigations in the history of ancient Israel.
 Archaeologist Ehud Netzer relies in part on Josephus to reconstruct Herod’s Antonia fortress.
 In “A New Reconstruction of Paul’s Prison: Herod’s Antonia Fortress,” Netzer puts forth his archaeological interpretation of the structure that guarded the Temple Mount and may have been where Paul was imprisoned by the Roman authorities.

 Through archaeology, we get a better understanding of the history of ancient Israel and the ancient cultures and events that have shaped modern society and religion.
 This free eBook provides a close look at life and religion at the heart of the Holy Land.
-We are delighted to offer this journey into archaeology, Israel and the Biblical world for free on our Bible History Daily website.
+We are delighted to offer this journey into archaeology, Israel and the Biblical world for free.

 We’ll send you a link to download your copy of Israel: An Archaeological Journey and offer you a FREE registration to the Bible History Daily newsletter, bringing the world of the Bible and archaeology directly to your inbox.
 Your FREE registration to Bible History Daily introduces you to community discussions on fascinating topics like the Dead Sea Scrolls, top Biblical archaeology discoveries, ancient Israel and Easter.